LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 SCOTTSDALE, Ariz. — If you want to know Joe Burrow, get in the huddle.

-There, between the hash marks, yards away from the enemy, beneath the echo of a hundred thousand voices, the LSU quarterback will stroll up with a lighthearted grin.
+There, between the hash marks, yards away from the enemy, beneath the echo of a hundred-thousand voices, the LSU quarterback will stroll up with a lighthearted grin.

-"Hey guys."
+"Hey, guys."

 "Every time he comes in the huddle," freshman receiver Terrace Marshall said Sunday, shaking his head.
 "He's a real funny guy."